wireapp/wire-docs/src/how-to/administrate/etcd.rst

 Etcd can be restarted in a rolling fashion, by taking cleanly shutting down and starting up  etcd servers one by one.
-In Etcd 3.1, when the leader is cleanly shut down, it will hand over leadership gracefully to another node, with minimal impact to availability.
+In Etcd 3.1, when the leader is cleanly shut down, it will hand over leadership gracefully to another node, which will minimize the impact of write-availability.
 (Source : https://kubernetes.io/blog/2018/12/11/etcd-current-status-and-future-roadmap/) Restarting follower nodes has no impact to availability.